By competing in our online recitation contests, students can become National Recitation Champions and win cash prizes!

 Here's how to participate in one of our online contests:

-Each school champion memorizes and practises their recitations of 2 POEMS (not 3, as in previous years for the senior competition):
+Each school champion memorizes and practises their recitations of 2 POEMS (not 3, as in previous years):

 - English Stream school champion: 2 English poems